 What is Domestic Violence?

-Domestic Violence is a pattern of behaviour used by one person to gain power and control over another person with whom he/she has or has had an intimate relationship.
-This pattern of behaviour may include physical violence, sexual, emotional, and psychological intimidation, verbal abuse, stalking, and using electronic devices to harass and control.
+Domestic Violence is a pattern of behaviour used by one person to gain power and control over another person in an intimate relationship.
+This pattern may include physical violence, sexual, emotional and psychological intimidation, verbal abuse, stalking, and using electronic devices to harass and control.

-Anyone can be a victim of domestic violence, whatever their age, race, economic status, religion, sexual orientation, or education.
+Anyone can be a victim of Domestic Violence, no matter their age, race, economic status, religion, sexual orientation, or education.

-While men can be victims of domestic violence, women represent the overwhelming majority of victims of such violence.
+While men can be victims of Domestic Violence, women represent the overwhelming majority of victims.

-If you feel you are in danger or even if you don’t feel you are in danger but there are concerning patterns in the relationship it is worthwhile to contact any of the resources available in our City to do an assessment of your risk.
+Do you feel you are in danger?
+Do you feel that there are concerning patterns in the relationship?
+Is it worthwhile to contact any of the resources available in Edmonton to do an assessment of your risk?

 Create a safety plan

 Learn how creating a Safety Plan for you and your family can help when you need it most.
 We can guide you.